 This course is a survey of the history, civilization and literature of Spain from ancient to modern times.
 The course covers the arts, literature, economics, education, and geography, as well as important events that have shaped the psychology of the Spanish people.
-Prerequisite: SP 305.
+Prerequisite: SP 305 or consent of the instructor.
 Offered at the discretion of the Department.
 Satisfies CORE literature.
 Fulfills global diversity requirement.